Shrek Forever After

 Parents Need to Know

-Parents need to know that like all Shrek movies, this "final chapter" includes some cartoonish violence, mild innuendo most children won't pick up on, and a scene in which Shrek gets tipsy on shaken "Eyeball-tinis."
-The mild peril is mostly medieval fighting between the ogres and Rumpelstiltskin's cabal of witches.
+Parents need to know that like all Shrek movies, Shrek Forever After includes some cartoonish violence, mild innuendo most children won't pick up on, and a scene in which Shrek gets tipsy on shaken "Eyeball-tinis."
+The mild peril in this "final chapter" is mostly medieval fighting between the ogres and Rumpelstiltskin's cabal of witches.
 Shrek and Fiona, as well as Donkey and his dragon wife, are all affectionate and flirt and kiss and declare their eternal love to each other.
 The gross-out humor is limited to some disgusting items the ogres eat and a few jokes about Donkey and the ogres, but otherwise, this is an animated movie for general audiences.
 Be warned, though, Shrek has a lot of merchandising tie-ins, so the consumerism is difficult to escape.
 Also, since it's offered in 3-D, a few scenes are more intense than they'd be otherwise.

 On the upside, the ogre rebellion features the voices of Jon Hamm, Craig Robinson, and Jane Lynch, all of whom welcome Shrek into their green brotherhood.
 As the ogres' resistance leader, Fiona is fierce and fiery.
 The villainous Rumpelstiltskin and his surrounding witches, however, are not as hilariously evil as the previous antagonists.
 To make matters worse, there aren't as many noteworthy musical numbers, although the sequence where Shrek revels in being hated and feared again is perfectly accompanied by The Carpenters' classic song On Top of the World.
 Ultimately, it's not as revolutionary as the first two, or even as memorable as the third, but the fourth -- and probably final -- Shrek is still worth seeing, if only to revisit some of the best animated characters ever to appear on screen.

-Families can talk about the message of this installment of the story -- is the grass always greener on the other side, or is it best to love your life and not that life you could have lived?
+Families can talk about the message of this installment of Shrek Forever After -- is the grass always greener on the other side, or is it best to love your life and not that life you could have lived?

 Shrek merchandise can be found everywhere.
 Does it cheapen a movie to have so many toys and food items attached to it, or is it simply a sign of how popular the movie is?
 If you like Shrek, does seeing him on products make you want to buy them more?
 How can you avoid getting sucked into the commercialism?